hoophq/docs/docs/quickstarts/docker.md

 ---
 sidebar_position: 1
-slug: /getting-started/demo
+slug: /quickstarts/docker
 ---

-# Demo
+# Local

-Run Hoop on your machine, and test everything locally
+Run hoop on your machine using Docker, and test everything locally

 ## Install hoop